-Announcement of Rights Offering and Concurrent Private Placement
+Rights Offering and Concurrent Private Placement

-On November 27, 2023 the Company announced a rights offering and concurrent private placement.
-Pursuant to the rights offering, the Company will be offering 31,818,435 rights (the "Rights") to holders (the "Shareholders) of common shares in the capital of NorthWest (the "NorthWest Shares") at the close of business on the record date of December 5, 2023 (the "Record Date") on the basis of one (1) Right for each six (6) NorthWest Shares held.
-Each one (1) Right will entitle the holder to subscribe for one NorthWest Share at the subscription price of \$0.105 per NorthWest Share.
+On November 27, 2023, the Company announced a rights offering and concurrent private placement.
+Pursuant to the rights offering, the Company offered holders (the "Shareholders) of common shares in the capital of NorthWest (the "NorthWest Shares") at the close of business on the record date of December 5, 2023 (the "Record Date") one (1) right for each six (6) NorthWest Shares held.
+Each one (1) right entitled the holder to subscribe for one NorthWest Share at the subscription price of \$0.105 per NorthWest Share.
+On December 29, 2023, the Company closed the rights offering financing for aggregate proceeds of \$873,225, consisting of 8,316,425 common shares of the Company.